AachuAnna/People-Detection-and-Counting-using-YOLOv8/README.md

 # People Detection and Counting using YOLOv8

-## 📌 Project Description
+## 📌 Project Overview
 This project detects and counts the number of people present in an image using a pretrained YOLOv8 object detection model.
-The program reads an image, identifies people in the image, draws bounding boxes around them, and displays the total number of people detected.

-The project is implemented using Python, OpenCV, and the Ultralytics YOLOv8 framework, and is designed to run in Google Colab without any hardware requirements.
+The system reads an input image, identifies people, draws bounding boxes around detected individuals, and displays the total number of people detected.
+The project is implemented using Python, OpenCV, and runs in Google Colab without requiring any hardware.

 ---

 ## 🎯 Objectives
-- To detect people in an image using a deep learning model
+- To detect people in an image automatically using deep learning
 - To draw bounding boxes around detected individuals
 - To count the total number of people present in the image
-- To understand the use of pretrained models for computer vision tasks
+- To understand the application of pretrained models in computer vision

 ---

 ## 🧠 About YOLOv8
 YOLO (You Only Look Once) is a deep learning-based object detection algorithm that processes the entire image in a single forward pass.
-YOLOv8 is the latest version, offering improved accuracy and speed.
+YOLOv8 is the latest version of YOLO, offering improved accuracy and speed.
 In this project, YOLOv8 is used to detect the **person** class from images.

 ---